-- fixed performance issues, security holes, memory leaks and/or thread-safety issues.
+- fixed performance issues, security holes, memory leaks and/or concurrency issues.

-2. Secondly, understand your prospective employers’ requirements and correlate the requirements to your experiences & achievements so that you can convince your prospective employer as to how you can add value.
+2. Secondly, understand your prospective employers’ requirements and correlate the requirements to your experiences and achievements so that you can convince your prospective employer as to how you can add value.

 3. Thirdly, research the organization you will be interviewing with.
 Employers like to hire those who show real interest in them.

-4. You have no control over what questions get asked, and also not expected to know everything.
+4. You have no control over what questions get asked, and also not expected to know everything as Full stack Java/JEE technologies are very vast.
 Interviews are not memory contests to see who gets the most questions right.
-The quality and clarity of the answers you give to some of the key questions will not only make you standout from your competition, but also make your interviewers overlook other shortcomings like not having enough experience with a particular framework/technology or not knowing answers to some other less important questions.
+The quality and clarity of the answers you give to some of the key & FAQs type questions will not only make you standout from your competition, but also make your interviewers overlook other shortcomings like not having enough experience with a particular framework/technology or not knowing answers to some other less important questions.

 5. Open ended questions don’t have right or wrong answers, and give you the greatest opportunity to sell yourself with quality answers with good practical examples.
 Focus on the 16 key areas to answer open ended questions.

 1) Writing robust and quality code with proper unit tests.
 While coding, ask the right questions like is it thread safe? should this be executed in a transactional context? is this code easy for the humans to read?
 Is it easy to unit test?
 Can this cause potential memory leak?
 Can this cause potential performance issues?
 Is there any potential for security holes?, etc.

 2) Kaizen (i.e. continuous improvement) Continuously improve code, design, architecture, and development/business processes.
 Can this code be further refactored?
 Can this SDLC or business process be automated to make it less error prone?
 Should we improve the security with 2-way SSL and two factor authentication?, etc.